Chrysaora fuscescens: Distribution and habitat

 Chrysaora fuscescens is commonly found along the coasts of southern British Columbia, Washington, Oregon and most of California to Baja California Sur, Mexico.
 Some sea nettles will range further north to the Gulf of Alaska, or west to Japan, and rarely into the Gulf of California.
 The populations reach their peak during the late summer.
 In recent years, C. fuscescens has become overly abundant off the coast of Oregon, which is thought to be an indicator of climate change.
-However, others suspect that the population is increasing because of human influences to coastal regions.
+However, others suspect that the population is increasing because of human influences on coastal regions.
 Industrial runoff to the ocean, as well as agricultural waste and other forms of human pollution (such as fertilizer and chemical plants), add considerable amounts of nutrients to the water when dumped into the ocean.
 This then feeds microorganisms and helps to fuel algal blooms, which subsequently fuels the entire food chain and potentially provides the nettles with enough food to see a population increase.